csound-plugins/csound-plugins/src/semsys/README.md

   failed or NaN embeddings are rejected, invalid `.espc` rows are skipped on load, and query outputs are cleared on invalid input instead of propagating NaN scores.
 - Added STT examples: `sem_stt_file.csd` and `sem_stt_live.csd`.
+- Renamed the text embedding opcodes to `semembedtxt` / `semembedtxtfile` (was `semembed` / `semembedfile`) to make room for audio embedding.
+- Added **audio embedding** opcodes for end-to-end audio models (e.g. PANNs CNN14):
+  `semembedaudiofile` and `semembedaudioft` (i-rate, 2D `[nchunks, ldim]`, one row per ~10 s window) and `semembedaudio` (a-rate live). semsys resamples/downmixes to the model's 32 kHz in C and selects the graph output named `embedding` for `ldim`, so a model that also emits `clip_scores` reports the embedding dimension. `semload` accepts `maxlen = -1` for models with no sequence cap (global time pooling).
+- `semembedaudio` runs inference on a per-instance background worker thread (like STT), so the audio thread never stalls; it embeds full, non-silent windows and publishes the freshest result (latest-wins, bounded latency), gating on new embeddings.
+- `semspacequerytxt.k`, `semspacequeryaudio.k`, and `semspacequeryaudioft.k` run
+  embedding/search on per-instance background workers.
+They are latest-wins: faster input changes/triggers replace pending work, stale worker results are discarded, and `kgate` pulses when the freshest response is published.
+- Added audio embedding example: `sem_embed_audio.csd`.
+- Made the semantic space **modality-agnostic**: the space is now a pure vector store that holds no model, and the embedding model is passed per operation. `semspaceadd` and `semspacequery` split into `…txt` (text) and `…audio` (PCM16 WAV, per-window, mean-pooled) forms, each taking a model handle; `semspacebuild` became a **single universal** opcode that dispatches text vs audio on the model kind (detected at `semload` from the input tensor type).
+Text- and audio-built `.espc` files with the same dimension merge into one space; add/query validate the model's dim and kind against the space.
+- Added audio-space example: `sem_space_audio.csd`.
+- Added `semspacequeryaudioft` — a real-time audio query that reads a live-capture **ftable** instead of a WAV file, with an optional trigger (`ktrig`) and a minimum-duration gate (`iminsec`) so short/partial buffers are skipped.
+The k-rate form snapshots the ftable on submit, so concurrent recording can overwrite the live table while the worker runs.
+- Semantic spaces now skip duplicate vectors when loading/merging `.espc` files and when adding text/audio embeddings to an existing in-memory space.
 - Requires Csound API 7.